 I always tell everyone to check their water level monthly since you do not want to run your batteries dry.
 I used to put off checking the water in my batteries as long as I could because they are difficult to get to, they are hard to fill, and it is difficult to check the water level.
 Some people even have to disconnect their batteries from their system before checking the water level so they have better access.
 With a battery watering system, you only have to remove your caps once and replace it with the new caps (with hoses on them) then you are finished.

 In my current bus, my house batteries are on slide-out trays.
-Thankfully, I can get to them more easily than a lot of folks but it is still is a messy job.
+Thankfully, I can get to them more easily than a lot of folks but it is still a messy job.
 Also, you don’t want to get battery acid on your clothes which eats them right up as everyone knows.

 So, to make the job easier, I bought a battery watering system from An RVer’s Friend at the Quartzsite RV Show in 2018 for a little over $200 for my eight-battery system.
 It was one of the best investments I made for my bus.
 Now, I do not even hesitate to go out and water my batteries on the first of every month because it is so easy.
 I keep a few gallons of distilled water next to my batteries so it is always there when I need it.

 It is so easy to stick the end of the hose into one of the bottles of distilled water and using the hand pump, squeeze the bulb until it is hard (which indicates all the cells are filled to the proper level).
 There is also a white visual indicator on each cell, which pops up when the correct level is reached, so there is no guessing when each cell is filled properly.
-The competitor’s product only has an indicator in the center cell.
-Most have no indicators at all, so a system with indicators for each cell, gives you a much more accurate reading.
+The competitor's product only has an indicator in the center cell.
+Most have no indicators at all, so a system with indicators for each cell gives you a much more accurate reading.

 This system uses replacement caps that fit right on your batteries so you do not even have to remove the caps to add water.
 The caps stay in place and come in a set of three for 6V systems.
 To install the watering system, you simply remove the existing battery caps and replace them with the set of three caps that are already pre-plumbed.
 Then, you cut a piece of provided hose to run a separate line between the batteries.
 No matter what your battery configuration is, you can set up the system to work for you with the correct length.

 After you run hoses between each battery, you cap the end of the line and attach the filler hose to the last battery in the string.
 The filler hose has a bulb that you squeeze to add water to your batteries.
 As noted before, you do not even need to see the batteries to know if they are filled to the correct level since the bulb gets hard when all cells are filled precisely to the proper level.
-This extremely helpful to people with batteries that are hard to access.
+This is extremely helpful to people with batteries that are hard to access.

 This is much easier than trying to peer into each cell, to check the water level each time when you service your batteries.
 It is also much safer since I never liked looking down into a battery cell to check the water/acid level when they were charging.
-For one bus I even had to use a mirror and a flashlight to see the level in some of my cells which were even more difficult.
+For one bus I even had to use a mirror and a flashlight to see the level in some of my cells which was even more difficult.